How to Wash New Towels to Stop Shedding: 10 Tips & Tricks

 4. Replace overused towels.
 Perhaps the simplest way to address the issue of shedding in older towels is to replace them when they begin to show signs of wear.
 Over time, all linens, including towels, will not be able to withstand the same levels of use that they once did.

-If you are having a hard time managing shedding in the towels you use in your business, a simple and quick fix is to call Alsco.
+If you are having a hard time washing your new towels or managing shedding in the towels you use in your business, a simple and quick fix is to get in touch with Alsco Uniforms.
 We provide everything from uniforms and cleaning supplies to towels for companies that need to stay focused on their business.

-Call Alsco to Manage Towel Service for Your Business
+Call Alsco Uniforms to Manage Towel Service for Your Business

-To get your business set up with Alsco towel service, call now for a consultation.
+To get your business set up with Alsco Uniforms towel service, call now for a consultation.

 Contact Us